 The 1930s

-• September 1935: the motion was passed to establish the College (Pacific Bible College).
-There had been a previous move to start the college in Boise in the 1920s.
+• September 1935: A motion was passed to establish Pacific Bible College.
+A previous attempt had been made to start a college in Boise in the 1920s.

-• January 1936: property in Spokane, WA, was purchased for the College and curriculum was discussed.
+• January 1936: Property was purchased in Spokane, WA for the college, and curriculum was discussed.

-• In 1939, the first graduating class consisted of two women who received the Christian Education certificate.
+• 1939: The first graduating class consisted of two women who received the Christian Education certificate.

 The 1940s

-• 1940: The original College building, that existed roughly where Schlatter Chapel is now, was called Old Main.
-This large white building was a sanitarium before the College bought the property.
+• 1940: The original college building, called Old Main, was located approximately where Schlatter Chapel now stands.
+This large, white building was a sanitarium before the college bought the property.
 Until the Pearl Lewis Building (now A.F.
-Gray Hall) was built, Old Main was the whole campus: offices, classrooms, dormitories, library, chapel; the lowest level was cafeteria, SUB, and music practice rooms, which were formally padded cells.
+Gray Hall) was built, Old Main housed the entire campus, including offices, classrooms, dormitories, library, and chapel.
+The lowest level contained the cafeteria, SUB, and music practice rooms, which were formerly padded cells.

-• 1947: The second building for Pacific Bible College: Pearl Lewis Building is built (now A.F.
-Gray Hall).
-The building was originally used as the women’s dormitory, initially accommodating 84 women and one matron.
-The Pearl Lewis Building also housed an old-style switchboard—the last surviving true switchboard in Portland.
-A.F.
-Gray’s basement was used as the cafeteria until 2008.
+• 1947: A second building was built.
+The Pearl Lewis Building (renamed A.F.
+Gray Hall in 1981) became the women’s dormitory and initially accommodated 84 women and one matron.
+The Pearl Lewis Building also housed an old-style switchboard which was the last surviving true switchboard in Portland.
+Its basement was used as the cafeteria until 2008.

 The 1950s

-• 1952: The College has its first choir tour.
-Venturing out in a restored school bus, the choir went to Anderson, IN.
+• 1952: The college had its first choir tour.
+Venturing out in a restored school bus, the choir traveled to Anderson, IN.

-• August 4, 1956: Excavation on the men’s dormitory begins at PBC.
-The new hall is dedicated during the Harvest Ingathering.
+• August 4, 1956: Excavation on a men’s dormitory began at PBC.
+The new hall was dedicated during the annual Harvest Ingathering.

-• 1956: PBC increases diversity “26 states and 6 countries represented at Pacific Bible College,” according to Warner World News.
+• 1956: PBC increased in diversity.
+Warner World News reported “26 states and 6 countries represented at Pacific Bible College.”

-• November 1956: PBC constructs a 15×60 foot food storage building with a walk-in refrigerator, increasing food storage to a total of 100 feet in length.
+• November 1956: PBC constructed a 15×60 foot food storage building with a walk-in refrigerator which increased storage capacity to a total of 100 feet in length.

-• July 1, 1957: Milo Chapman becomes College president after the surprise retirement of PBC’s first president, Dr. A.F.
-Gray.
-After 20 years of service to the college, Dr. Gray moves to Africa for a year at the request of the Missionary Board.
+• July 1, 1957: After 20 years of service to the college, Dr. A.F Gray retired as president and moved to Africa for a year at the request of the Missionary Board.
+Milo Chapman became the college’s second president.

-• March 1958: Construction for the gymnasium begins.
+• March 1958: Construction for the gymnasium began.
 The $250,000 construction project was largely sponsored by the Church of God Ministries.

-• In 1959: The College changed its name to Warner Pacific College.
+• 1959: The College changed its name to Warner Pacific College.

 The 1960s